 Steps 1, 2, and 3 talk more about the immediate strategies related to complaint redressal, while steps 4, 5, and 6 are more about the strategies related to using a database of reviews to track and improve the performance of your practice or hospital and its staff, and about how to eliminate the causes of lower patient satisfaction.
 [Online reputation management tools help in this too]

-5. As your unhappy patients' issues will be resolved, the tool will again prompt them to leave a review (most likely, they'll submit a positive review this time which they can directly post on the review website they choose) Here's how RepuGen (a HIPAA compliant online reputation management software) intercepts negative patient reviews, and lets you conduct service recovery for improved patient retention:
+5. After service recovery, the tool may prompt the patient again to leave a review, just as every patient is invited to do, regardless of their experience (which they can directly post on the review website they choose) Here's how RepuGen (a HIPAA compliant online reputation management software) identifies and flags critical feedback for timely follow-up, and lets you conduct service recovery for improved patient retention:

 While using these tools, the only thing that you'll need to take care of is to keep the patient identity or patient health information publicly undisclosed, and you'll never have to face any compliance issues from HIPAA.